Parliamentary.ai

 Groups Affected

-• Albania and Serbia: Gain observer status in the EU Agency for Fundamental Rights, potentially influencing their future relationship with the EU.
+• Albania and Serbia: These countries will gain observer status in the EU Agency for Fundamental Rights, potentially impacting their access to information and collaboration on fundamental rights issues.

 Full Text